GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 using detail::TupleSetT;
 ```

-This doesn't look all that bad.
+Phew, this doesn't look all that bad.
-Unless, we wanted to use the `operator+` directly inside of a class.
+Unless we wanted to use the `operator+` directly inside of a class.
 We can't -- there is no way to import this operator overload to be accessible at class scope and at class scope only!
 We will still have to declare a named helper for this, even if we don't want to.

 And what if there is a winning specification for one of the templates already somewhere ([like this example](https://godbolt.org/z/qK5f6xYqK))?